brunopacheco1/proto-blockchain/README.md

 ## CI/CD

-I'm using Travis-CI, SonarCloud and Heroku.
-Travis is running a simple script which executes the tests, analyze the code with Sonar and deploys the app in Heroku Cloud.
+I'm using Travis-CI, Coveralls and Heroku.
+Travis is running a simple script which executes the tests, analyze the code with IstambulJS (nyc) and deploys the app in Heroku Cloud.
 It's possible to find this config on .travis.yml file.

 ## Testing

-I had to use AVA instead MOCHA to run the tests because there're some bugs in MOCHA to run ES6 code.
-It was quite easy writing test cases and also AVA already supports promises, besides providing good assert options.
+I started using AVA instead MOCHA because I faced some bugs in MOCHA to run ES6 code.
+After some googling, I found AVA and It was quite easy writing test cases, I didn't have bug with async/await and it provides good assert options.

 To run the test cases just execute npm test.
 I coded several unit tests and some integration tests.
-For integration tests, I'm using supertest library, but in the future, I might write more consistent ones as I'm not testing the network behavior when new nodes are added or when the transaction and block are broadcasted.
+For integration tests, I'm using supertest library, but in the future I might write more consistent ones, as I'm not testing the network behavior when new nodes are added or when the transaction and block are broadcasted.

-I split the test cases into many different files just to keep the semantic and reduce the files.
-They are not found automatically by AVA because I'm not following the known path standards.
-AVA was throwing some crazy not caught exception, so to the workaround I'm importing and declaring them manually in the file test.mjs.
+I split the test cases into many different files just to keep the semantic and reduce the files' size.

 ## Future work

-I have a list of improvements to do:
+TODO:
-- Persist somehow the blockchain somewhere, as Heroku has not persistent drivers as far as I know;
+- Persist somehow the blockchain, as Heroku has not persistent drivers as far as I know;
 - Automate the deployment of all nodes;
 - Valid new transactions according to the sender's balance;
 - Create integration tests to evaluate the network behavior;